modmail-dev/patreon-hosted-modmail-setup-guide/index.md

  - An email account.
  - ~15 minutes of your time.

+There will be a few input boxes throughout this page, these are only for your convenience, this website is fully static hosted—meaning nothing is stored and no data is sent to any servers.
+Unless your browser is hacked, you're perfectly safe to paste anything here. <u>Apart from pasting in the input box, also keep a copy elsewhere in case your browser crashes or reloads.</u>

 **It's crucial to follow every step carefully!
 Missing any step might increase the final setup time.**